What To Know

 All surge protectors have a pin connected to the ground.
 This is normally the third prong found on a plug.

-Typically, surge protectors use metal oxide varistors (MOVs) to absorb any excess AC voltage, allowing only the acceptable levels of electric current to reach your appliance.
+Typically, surge protectors use metal oxide varistors (MOVs) to absorb any excess AC voltage, allowing only acceptable levels of electric current to reach your appliance.
 High voltages can damage your electric wires, cables, and ultimately, your device.

 Think of the flow of an electric current like water running through a pipe.
 Just the same way water moves from a high-pressure point to a low-pressure point, electricity operates in a similar way.